 Beclare was positioned as the obvious choice for those who want to live in Wellesley without being encumbered by a single-family home that has become too large and requires too much maintenance.
 It is elegant without being stuffy, located in the heart of a town they love, and promises convenience as well as beauty and luxury.
 Belclare targets empty-nesters ready for the next phase of their life and a residence that reflects their taste and style — from classically traditional to sleekly modern — and that looks and feels like their personal definition of “home.”

 Traditional and elegant.
-The client felt that the private courtyard and gardens was one of the major selling points of this site.
-Taking that as a jumping off point, and after researching floral motifs and 18th and 19th century engraving, we crafted a stylized version of a hydrangea, one of the main flowers in the gardens there and paired it with an elegant, serif font gave it a traditional yet modern flair.
+The private courtyard and garden were one of the major selling points of this site and were the inspiration for the name “Belclare.”Taking that as a jumping off point, and after researching floral motifs and 18th and 19th century engraving, we crafted a stylized version of a hydrangea, one of the main flowers in the garden and paired it with an elegant, serif font to give it a traditional yet modern flair.

 We took that mark and created a delicate pattern to use as a background on all the marketing materials to give depth to it all.

 We created a portfolio to hold floor plans and a small brochure for the sales team.
 The brochure was filled with gorgeous renderings and our charming photography showcasing the town’s many attractions and amenities.

 We named Belclare’s newsletter that kept our interested residents informed of happenings around Belclare.
 We created a series of postcards to keep the new owners excited about the construction progress as various phases of their homes were completed and we developed invitations to special events to promote interest in living at Belclare.

 Our direction focused on creating a sophisticated and elegant, yet warm look enhanced by different textures and a soft color palette with broad appeal.
 We wanted to use subtle humor to avoid pretentiousness and opted to use surprising visuals to capture the attention of our demographic.